JudyKibe/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link : Creating a symbolic link
 14-copy_html : Copying all html files to the parent directory
-100-lets_move: Moving all files that begin in uppercase to a different directory
+100-lets_move: Moving all files that begin in uppercase to a different directory 101-clean_emacs : Delete all files in the current working directory that end with ~